Exploring the National 9/11 Memorial and Museum in New York

 and the Oculus Shopping Area.
 Both of these buildings symbolize the endurance and tenacity of New Yorkers.

-Beginning our tour, my friend and I viewed a film that chronicled the events of the attack and the eight months of debris removal following the tragedy.
-The flag that was raised by the firemen over the site is displayed just outside the theater.
-There you can read the story behind the search for the flag that was lost for years.
+At the beginning of our tour, my friend and I watched a film that chronicled the attack and the eight months of debris removal that followed.
+The flag that was raised by the firefighters over the site is displayed just outside the theater.
+There, you can read the story behind the search for a flag that had been lost for years.

 The flag that flew over the site